FriendsOfSymfony/FOSElasticaBundle/README.md

 If you would like to perform more advanced query here is an example, which is using the snowball stemming algorithm.

-It performs search against Article Entity by using title, keywords and category ids.
+It performs search against Article Entity by using title, tags and categories.

 Note: When performing query with Elastica_Query_Terms considering the following:
 Works: 'somestring'